 Detroit Motorcycle Accident Lawyer

 Every year, between 80,000 and 100,000 bikers are seriously injured, and nearly 5,000 are killed in crashes.
-If you’ve been the victim of a crash, you need an attorney who understands motorcycle accident law on your side as you work to get compensation.
+If you’ve been the victim of a crash, you need a knowledgeable attorney who understands motorcycle accident law on your side as you work to get compensation.

 Christensen Law has helped many clients in this situation.
 Call us at 248-213-4900 today or fill out the contact form at the bottom of the page to schedule a consultation with a Detroit motorcycle accident lawyer.